bharding2/ember_application_problem/README.md

 # ember-application-problem

+I started as a code challenge for a job application and now have turned into a reason to mess with ember instead.
+What a weird world.

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.